thewebforge/astro-og-images/README.md

 ```

 > **Warning**
-> There a issues I still need to fix when using pnpm.
+> There are issues I still need to fix when using pnpm.
 For now, I recommend using npm or yarn.

 You will need a JSX renderer for rendering Images templates.
 If you don't have one, you can install the `@astrojs/react` integration: